-Dyner failed to mention that Channing Tatum was on Ellen that day, a fact that our reporters uncovered prior to the interview.
+Dyner failed to mention that Channing Tatum was on TV that day, a fact that our reporters uncovered prior to the interview.

 “Oh please, I was hardly even paying attention,” said Dyner, waving a grape jelly stained hand and avoiding eye contact.
 “I didn’t even like Magic Mike XXL.
 I hate the song ‘Pony.’
 And power tools.
 And six packs.”

 It wasn’t until Finn had consumed an entire bite of crust—bit, chewed, and swallowed—that Dyner realized what was happening.

 “I glanced down and saw the sandwich on the coffee table next to him, crusts and all.
 There was a single bite missing, right out of the little hump near the top.
 You know what I’m talking about—where the loaf curves inward like an ‘M.’ Anyway, Finn had his back to me, and I just saw him start going wild.
 His arms and legs were flying all over the place, and he was jutting his hips back and forth sporadically.
 I thought for sure he was having a seizure.

 “I grabbed him, turning him around to face me, and—my God—I almost had a heart attack when I saw it.
 There was a FLAX SEED on his lip,” she said, pulling a rosary out of her pocket and clutching it to her chest.
 “That’s when I realized the situation was even worse than I thought.
 He didn’t just eat a bite of crust; he ate a bite of SEEDY crust.”

 Dyner told us that her son has always exhibited a strong aversion to anything with seeds, grains, or “da yucky crunchies.”